communitiesuk/mhclg-way/README.md

 ### Raising and merging PRs to this repo

-To submit changes to this repo, raise a PR in the usual way and these will be regularly reviewed by The MHCLG Way forum group that meets once a month.
-Reviewing and merging PRs at any time is fine, the forum will also review merged PRs as part of its regular meeting.
+To submit changes to this repo, raise a PR in the usual way and flag it in the MHCLG Way slack channel (#mhclg-way) for discussion.
+Reviewing and merging PRs at any time is fine.

 Any open non-draft PRs that have been more than 1 month without further comments, suggestions or alterations will be merged by the forum group unless there is an explicit "DO NOT MERGE" somewhere in the title or description.